8 Cold Reading Techniques – The Quintessential Guide to Nonverbal Behavior

-Cold reading is an area that most people find fascinating because it can help you develop a very powerful ability to read others without even having to talk to them.
+It is an area that most people find fascinating because it can help one develop a very powerful ability to read others without even having to talk to them.

-By deciphering nonverbal behavior you can make judgments about people you interact with and adjust your behavior according to the scenario you find yourself into.
+By deciphering nonverbal behavior one can make judgments about people and adjust one’s behavior according to the scenario one finds himself into.

 All the findings suggested here are influenced by NY-Times best-selling book “What Every Body Is Saying,” by former FBI agent Joe Navarro.